 Think Future Breakaway Sessions

-Participants in this session will explore ways of harnessing Impact Investing in the Early Childhood Development space.
+Participants in this session explored ways of diversifyng financing mechanisms in the Early Childhood Development space.

 Aunnie Patton Power: Founder, Intelligent Impact